-Work has commenced to consider the nature of the possible finance framework for 2021/22 and beyond.
+Work has commenced (and preliminary thoughts will be shared in the December Health Board briefing session) to consider the nature of the possible finance framework for 2021/22 and beyond.
 Next financial year will be a year of significant financial uncertainty in terms of potential funding for the NHS, vaccination plans, presence and impact of COVID, availability of capital, workforce resilience and service productivity and efficiency.
-Having said that, there are key elements of grip and control and key financial matters where the Health Board can act and this is the focus of the work commencing within the finance team.
-A session is planned with Service Director for early December and a further update will be shared with the Committee in December.